 He has also contributed book chapters, including in Aboriginal Music in Contemporary Canada (2012) and Music and Modernity Among First Peoples of North America (2018).
 His co-edited books include Istvan Anhalt: Pathways and Memory (2001), Around and About Marius Barbeau: Modelling Twentieth-Century Culture (2007), Folk Music, Traditional Music, Ethnomusicology: Canadian Perspectives, Past and Present (2007), Musical Traditions, Culture and Contexts (2010), and Térritoires musicaux mis en scène (2011).

 Smith’s current research examines music and intersectional cultural and social practices in Mi’kmaw communities in Cape Breton Island, specifically Eskasoni.
 This includes working with elders, families, and community leaders with a view to understanding how music serves as an agent of Indigenous resurgence and healing.
 A recent project focussed on the funeral as a site of tradition and modernity, and explored ways music (hymns, chanting, language drumming) are part of this central life ritual in the community.
 He is currently working on a collaborative project on the multi-media piece based on Mi’kmaw poet Rita Joe’s often-cited poem “I Lost My Talk.”
 A parallel collaborative project is focussed on decolonization and Indigenization in music curricula and programs through the establishment of a living digital archive of source materials.

-Dr. Smith is the 2016 recipient of the Society of Composers, Authors and Music Publishers of Canada (SOCAN)/MUSCAN Award of Excellence for Advancement of Research in Canadian Music.
+Dr. Smith was the recipient of a Distinguished Service Award from the University Council of Queen’s in 2015, and the 2016 recipient of the Society of Composers, Authors and Music Publishers of Canada (SOCAN)/MUSCAN Award of Excellence for Advancement of Research in Canadian Music.